I’m also a Culture Maker and because of that, here’s what I know and what I want you to know:

 It’s time to stop working so hard and address the elephant in the room that is burnout, and how our culture contributes to it.

 This is our work together.

-I’m a personal coach who’s on a mission to help others hear the call of burnout so they can get their lives back.
+I’m a personal coach who helps people hear the call of burnout so they can get their lives back.
 I specialize in working with womxn who are ready to recover from burnout and claim sovereignty over their lives.
 I help womxn navigate the sea of messages about perfectionism and relentless productivity while holding on to their sense of self.

 In addition to providing 1:1 coaching and workshops, I write a lot about the causes and contributors of burnout because I want us to stop working against ourselves to prove our worth.
 I want us to stop shaming ourselves for not measuring up.
 I want us to stop feeling overwhelmed, with no light at the end of the tunnel.

 This is helpful to my clients because they want to feel human again.
 They want to feel that they’re enough as they are.

 I have a BA in Sociology, an MA in Transpersonal Psychology, and a 20 year background in corporate America.
 I earned a Strategic Intervention Coach certification.
 I’ve also taken part in Martha Beck’s Wayfinder coach training.
 Throughout the years I’ve immersed myself in the fields of personal development, organizational development, and social critique.
 I’ve always had one foot in the world of technology and another in the creative and intuitive dimensions.
 I’m adept at navigating both.
 And in addition to herding cats, I’ve clocked many hours walking dogs.

 I have the deep training and experience to help you navigate this overwhelming world in a humane and sustainable way, one that recognizes your truth and your unique circumstances.

 And despite, or because, of your unique circumstances, you can still integrate all aspects of yourself and show up as your whole self.